YoinkBird/cyclesafe/report/report.md

-The crash rate reflects the total crashes per vehicle for intersections or crashes per vehicle-mile for road segments.
-Each of these rates is expressing the number of crashes over a given distance, where the intersection-rate-distance is considered as one point and the segment-rate-distance is considered as 1 distance unit, e.g. 1 mile.
-However, the formulas for calculating these rates only differ in that the segment rate extends the intersection rate calculation by further dividing by the segment length.
-Therefore, for an input distance of '1 unit', the segment rate VMT calculation would return the same results as the intersection rate MEV calculation, although the resuling MEV would be per mile.
-$$
-\\ \text{Intersection Rate} = \frac{ 100 \cdot \mathrm{E}\,6 \cdot C }{ 365 \cdot N \cdot V }
-$$
-$$
-\\ \text{Segment Rate} = \frac{ 1 \cdot \mathrm{E}\,6 \cdot C }{ 365 \cdot N \cdot V \cdot L }
-$$
-$$
-\\ \text{let L = 1 with no unit:}
-$$
-$$
-\\ = \frac{ 1 \cdot \mathrm{E}\,6 \cdot C }{ 365 \cdot N \cdot V \cdot 1 }
-$$
-$$
-\\ = \frac{ 1 \cdot \mathrm{E}\,6 \cdot C }{ 365 \cdot N \cdot V }
-== Intersection Rate
-$$

-This demonstrates that the intersection rate can be expressed as the segment rate for a distance of 1 unit.

-The purpose of the crash rate is to express the relative frequency of an event which is meant to be minimised, therefore a lower rate is desirable and a higher rate is undesirable.

-These properties of the crash rate can be mapped to the previously defined crash-severity risk.
-For both the crash rate and crash-severity risk, lower value is desirable, either to minimise the number of crashes or to minimise the probability of severe injury.

 **Crash-Severity Segment Risk**
 The segment crash rate is correlated with the length of a given road segment; a longer segment results in a lower ratio, a shorter segment results in a higher ratio.